My Phone

-My Phone was an online service with a companion mobile client application from Microsoft.
-The service, which launched on October 6, 2009, provided a free mobile phone back-up solution by wirelessly synchronizing contacts, calendar appointments, tasks, text messages, browser favorites, photos, music, video and documents with a password-protected online portal where users could access and manage their information.
+My Phone was a Microsoft online service with a companion mobile client application for phones using the Windows Mobile 6 operating system, available from 2009 to 2011.
+It provided a free mobile phone back-up solution by wirelessly synchronizing contacts, calendar appointments, tasks, text messages, browser favorites, photos, music, video and documents with a password-protected online portal where users could access and manage their information.
 The service also enabled photo sharing and, in some markets, a set of features for dealing with a lost phone that were sold as a Premium Package requiring a one-time fee.
 My Phone supported Windows Mobile OS versions 6.0, 6.1 and 6.5 and was available globally in 25 languages.
 The service used Windows Live ID for authentication and the Windows Live server infrastructure for storing user information.
-On June 8, 2011, Microsoft announced that My Phone would be discontinued with sync from phones ending on August 7, 2011 and website access to data ending on October 6, 2011.
-Data (contacts, calendar entries, text messages, and photos) was moved to SkyDrive (which has since been rebranded as OneDrive).
+The service was discontinued on August 7, 2011; data (contacts, calendar entries, text messages, and photos) was moved to SkyDrive, later renamed OneDrive.

-My Phone Beta

-Microsoft announced and launched the beta version of My Phone at Mobile World Congress on February 16, 2009.
-Approximately 200,000 users in 200 countries beta tested the service scalability and features.

-My Phone Free Features
+My Phone free features

 The service offered the following free features: